Phongdnh-uit/SE100/README.md

 2. **Get into docker directory for production**

    ```bash
    cd docker/prod
    ```

 3. **Set up environment variables:**

-   Create a `.env` file in the root directory and add the following variables:
+   Create a `.env` file in the directory and use example.env to configure your environment variables.:

    ```env
    ....
    ```

 4. **Run docker compose for server and database MYSQL**

    ```bash
    docker compose up --build